i80and/minio-docs/source/kubernetes/minio-kubernetes-overview.rst

       The number of :mc:`minio` servers to deploy in the new MinIO Tenant zone.

-      Ensure that the specified number of :mc-cmd-option:`~kubectl minio tenant create servers` does *not* exceed the number of unused nodes in the Kubernetes cluster.
+      Ensure that the specified number of
+      :mc-cmd-option:`~kubectl minio tenant expand servers` does *not* exceed the number of unused nodes in the Kubernetes cluster.
 MinIO strongly recommends sizing the cluster to have one node per MinIO server in the new zone.

    .. mc-cmd:: volumes
       :option:

       *Required*

-      The number of volumes in the new MinIO Tenant zone. :mc:`kubectl minio` generates one Persistent Volume Claim (``PVC``) for each volume.
+      The number of volumes in the new MinIO Tenant zone.
-      :mc:`kubectl minio` divides the
+      :mc:`kubectl minio` generates one Persistent Volume Claim (``PVC``) for each volume. :mc:`kubectl minio` divides the
-      :mc-cmd-option:`~kubectl minio tenant create capacity` by the number of volumes to determine the amount of ``resources.requests.storage`` to set for each ``PVC``.
+      :mc-cmd-option:`~kubectl minio tenant expand capacity` by the number of volumes to determine the amount of ``resources.requests.storage`` to set for each ``PVC``.

       :mc:`kubectl minio` determines
-      the number of ``PVC`` to associate to each :mc:`minio` server by dividing :mc-cmd-option:`~kubectl minio tenant create volumes` by
+      the number of ``PVC`` to associate to each :mc:`minio` server by dividing :mc-cmd-option:`~kubectl minio tenant expand volumes` by
-      :mc-cmd-option:`~kubectl minio tenant create servers`.
+      :mc-cmd-option:`~kubectl minio tenant expand servers`.

-      :mc:`kubectl minio` also configures each ``PVC`` with node-aware selectors, such that the :mc:`minio` server process uses ``PVC`` which correspond to a ``local`` Persistent Volume (``PV``) on the same node running that process.
+      :mc:`kubectl minio` also configures each ``PVC`` with node-aware selectors, such that the :mc:`minio` server process uses a ``PVC`` which correspond to a ``local`` Persistent Volume (``PV``) on the same node running that process.
 This ensures that each process uses local disks for optimal performance.

-      If the specified number of volumes exceeds the number of ``PV`` available on the cluster, :mc:`kubectl minio tenant create` hangs and waits until the required ``PV`` exist.
+      If the specified number of volumes exceeds the number of ``PV`` available on the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PV`` exist.

    .. mc-cmd:: capacity